 The distinctive backgrounds and expertise of Gordon’s Political Science, History and Philosophy Department faculty will provide you with wide-ranging exposure to the major movements in the history of philosophy.
 You’ll study figures like Socrates, St. Augustine and Kierkegaard, and issues like the problem of suffering and what it means to live a good life.
 You will also engage with a community of Christian scholars who will introduce you to a life-long dialogue on crucial contemporary questions.
 This grounding in the foundational issues and figures will prepare you to complete your major with a concentrated area of study that reflects your specific interests and career goals.

-Gordon’s Philosophy Department has a special relationship with the following global education programs:
+Gordon’s Political Science, History and Philosophy Department has a special relationship with the following global education programs: